Acoustic Analogy of Quantum Baldin Sum Rule for Optimal Causal Scattering

 where $\sigma_\mathrm{ext}$ denotes extinction cross-section area (normalized by port area $S_0$), and $\Gamma$ contains acoustic effective properties (as the analogy of electric and magnetic polarizabilities of the quantum scatterer).
 The formulation of acoustic analogy bears a striking resemblance to the quantum Baldin sum rule [see Table~(\ref{tab:baldin_comparison}) in End Matter].
 Next, we will derive Eq.~(\ref{eq:sum_rule}) and interpret its physical implications.

 \textit{Model definitions.}— Acoustic metamaterials are commonly realized as periodic subwavelength structures or duct-embedded resonators for effective control of wave propagation.
 Accordingly, we focus on a one-dimensional (1D) scattering model [Fig.~(\ref{fig:1}b)], distinct from the three-dimensional (3D) spherical scattering scenario [Fig.~(\ref{fig:1}a)].
 We define the complex transmission coefficient $T(\omega)$ as the ratio of the transmitted total field $p_t$ to the incident field $p_i$ across a structure of thickness $L$ (where $L \ll \lambda$), whose effective density and longitudinal modulus denote $\rho_{\mathrm{eff}}$ and $M_{\mathrm{eff}}$, respectively (see a homogenization method in Ref.~\cite{yang2014homogenization}).
-Thus, the normalized forward scattering amplitude is given by $T(\omega) - 1$, derived from the scattered field $p_s = p_t - p_i$, while $R(\omega)$ denotes the reflection coefficient or backward scattering amplitude.
-The extinction cross-section area is defined as the sum of the absorption term [$(1 - |R(\omega)|^2 - |T(\omega)|^2) S_0$] and the scattered backward and forward cross-sections [$(|R(\omega)|^2 + |T(\omega) - 1|^2) S_0$], where $S_0$ denotes the periodic wavefront/port area or duct cross-section area.
-Therefore, we reduce the extinction cross-section $\sigma_\mathrm{ext}$ (normalized by $S_0$) to
+Thus, the normalized forward scattering amplitude is given by $T(\omega) - 1$, derived from the scattered field $p_s = p_t - p_i$, while $R(\omega)$ denotes the reflection coefficient or backward scattering amplitude. {The extinction cross-section area is defined as the sum of the absorption term [$(1 - |R(\omega)|^2 - |T(\omega)|^2) S_0$] and the scattered backward and forward cross-sections [$(|R(\omega)|^2 + |T(\omega) - 1|^2) S_0$], where $S_0$ denotes the periodic wavefront/port area or duct cross-section area.
+Therefore, we reduce the extinction cross-section $\sigma_\mathrm{ext}$ (normalized by $S_0$) to}

-which can be regarded as a 1D \textit{optical theorem}.
-Since $T(\omega) - 1$ is analytic in the upper half-plane of frequency (refer to Ref.~\cite{labelSM}, Sec.~S1), we apply the Kramers–Kronig (KK) relations \cite{waters2000applicability} to obtain ($\mathcal{P}$ denotes the principal value)
+which can be regarded as a 1D \textit{optical theorem} ({derivations based on energy conservation are available in Ref.~\cite{labelSM}, Sec.~S1}).
+Since $T(\omega) - 1$ is analytic in the upper half-plane of frequency, we apply the Kramers–Kronig (KK) relations \cite{waters2000applicability} to obtain ($\mathcal{P}$ denotes the principal value)

 Meanwhile, the analytical expression of $T(\omega)$ is \cite{labelSM}

 where the effective wavenumber $k_{\mathrm{eff}} =\omega/c_{\mathrm{eff}}=\omega\sqrt{\rho_{\mathrm{eff}}/M_{\mathrm{eff}}}$ and effective impedance $Z_{\mathrm{eff}}=\sqrt{\rho_{\mathrm{eff}}M_\mathrm{eff}}$.
 Note: if the assumptions holds: $Z_\mathrm{eff}\gg Z_0$ and $\omega \rho_{\text{eff}} L\gg Z_0$ ($\rho_{\text{eff}}$ is a real-valued constant), the transmission loss ($\mathrm{TL}=-10 \log _{10}|T(\omega)|^2$), can be approximated as $ 20 \log_{10} \left( \omega \rho_{\text{eff}} L/2 Z_0 \right)$ (mass law).